- Born May 2015 with Kala and Zuri

 - Born March 2012 and is twin to Malia

-- Has a dark face like her dad, and is missing a small scallop shape from her left ear
+- Has a dark face, and is missing a small scallop shape from her left ear

 - Born March 2012, twin to Jasiri